MAT381E-Fall21/Project_final_report/README.md

 7. The address should be similar to this: https://github.com/MAT381E-Fall21/final-project_teamname.

-8. **Oral presentation Zoom meeting details will available on Ninova as time approaches**.
+8. **Oral presentation Zoom meeting details are available on Ninova**.

 9. **Office Hours**: If you need any questions for your final report, send me an email or try to set up an online meeting at the following Zoom link (keep this link).